ravendb/ravendb/readme.md

 #### Server Side

-i.
-Launch RavenDB server instance as follows:
+- Launch RavenDB server instance as follows:
 ```
    <path/to/ravendb>/Server/Raven.Server --ServerUrl=http://localhost:8080
 ```

-ii.
-Open a web browser and enter `http://localhost:8080` iii.
-Click on `Databases` on the left menu, and then create a new database named `SampleDataDB` iv.
-Click on `Settings` and then on `Create Sample Data` in the left menu.
+- Open a web browser and enter `http://localhost:8080`
+- Click on `Databases` on the left menu, and then create a new database named `SampleDataDB`
+- Click on `Settings` and then on `Create Sample Data` in the left menu.
 Now Click on `Create`

 #### Client Side

-i.
-Install dotnet core sdk.
+- Install dotnet core sdk.
 See : [Downloads](https://www.microsoft.com/net/download) and [PowerShell](https://github.com/PowerShell/PowerShell/releases)

-ii.
-Open terminal and type:
+- Open terminal and type:

 ```
    mkdir HelloWorld